 You can also talk with Steve Forde, the After Effects product manager.
 You can most easily contact him through his blog or Twitter account.
 For ways to communicate with the After Effects team, see this page.

-feature requests from last year that we were able to address in After Effects CS6
+top feature requests from 2011 that we were able to address in After Effects CS6 in 2012

-Last year at this time, I shared the top feature requests for After Effects for the past year or so.
+Last year at this time, I shared the top feature requests for After Effects for 2011.
 Here’s a summary of which of those requests we were able to address in After Effects CS6:

 - import of AAF (and Final Cut Pro) files: The new Pro Import After Effects functionality built into After Effects CS6 is based on technology from Automatic Duck, which we acquired last year in response to requests like this.
 With this feature, you can import Final Cut Pro projects, AAF files, OMF files, and Apple Motion files.
 Related to this, Automatic Duck has made their previous plug-in for After Effects CS5.5 and earlier available as a free download.
 (BTW, I’m very glad to now have Wes Plate from Automatic Duck as a coworker.)

 - variable-width mask feather: Here’s a video showing how to use the new variable-width mask feather features in After Effects CS6.